In the beginning: Primo Levi and the witnesses of his generation From one generation to another: the writing of great witnesses

 Primo Levi © Shoah Memorial

-How did these works impact our contemporaries and why did they become classics?
+How did these works influence our contemporaries and why did they become classics?

-This meeting is part of a cycle of four meetings on the theme "D'une génération à l'autre: l'écriture des grands témoins"
+This meeting is part of a cycle of four meetings on the theme "From one generation to another: the writing of great witnesses"

-Anny Dayan Rosenman will evoke the way in which some of the great texts by witnesses constitute a new chapter in so-called classical literature insofar as they have been able, through the choice of a style, to make one voice "unmistakable" with any other.
-A voice capable of stating what happened to their companions but also how they themselves were confronted with evil and extreme suffering.
+Anny Dayan Rosenman will evoke the way in which some of the great texts by witnesses constitute a new part of so-called classical literature insofar as they have managed, through the choice of a style, to make one voice "unmistakable" heard alongside any other.
+A voice able to state what happened to their companions but also how they themselves were confronted with evil and extreme suffering.

-In the second part of the evening, the writer Agnès Desarthe and the director Emil Weiss will dialogue on the impact of Primo Levi’s work in their own creations.
-Giovanni Tesio, who carried out a final hitherto unpublished interview with Primo Levi in the first months of 1987 will also participate in this meeting.
+In the second part of the evening, the writer Agnès Desarthe and the director Emil Weiss will discuss the impact of Primo Levi’s work on their own creations.
+Giovanni Tesio, who conducted a final hitherto unpublished interview with Primo Levi in the first months of 1987 will also participate in this meeting.

-In the presence of Philippe Mesnard, professor of comparative literature, Blaise Pascal University, Clermont-Ferrand, Anny Dayan Rosenman, lecturer in literature, Paris 7 University – Denis Diderot, Emil Weiss, director, Agnès Desarthe, writer, and Giovanni Tesio, author of the book Me who speaks to you, conversation with Giovanni Tesio (Pocket Tallandier co-edition, March 2017).
+In the presence of Philippe Mesnard, professor of comparative literature, Blaise Pascal University, Clermont-Ferrand, Anny Dayan Rosenman, senior lecturer in literature, Paris 7 University – Denis Diderot, Emil Weiss, director, Agnès Desarthe, writer, and Giovanni Tesio, author of the book I, who am speaking to you, conversation with Giovanni Tesio (Pocket Tallandier co-edition, March 2017).

 Hosted by Norbert Czarny, writer and critic.